Professional Spray Foam Gun

 - High quality ensures a simple, effective foam application every time.

 - Barbed extender tips allow for easy attachment of nozzles and straws to reach tight spots.

-- Teflon coated adapter basket, dispensing needle and ball valve promote easy cleaning.
+- PTFE non-stick coated adapter basket, dispensing needle and ball valve promote easy cleaning.